openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 1. Select the desired platform:
     1. **CTRL-Shift-P**
     1. Select `Azure IoT Edge: Set Default Target Platform for Edge Solution`
-    1. Choose from **arm32v7** or **aarch64**
+    1. Choose from `arm32v7` or `aarch64`
 1. Right click on `modules/<solution-name>/module.json`
 1. Select `Build and Push IoT Edge Module Image`
 1. Select desired architecture and configuration from picker

 Azure IoT Edge deployment template files have been provided.
-To create a new deployment configuration based on the current settings in module.json:
+To create a new deployment configuration based on the current settings in `module.json`:

 1. Right click on `deployment.template.json` (or `deployment.debug.template.json`)
 1. Select `Generate IoT Edge Deployment Manifest`.
 This will generate or replace the apppropriate deployment json file in the `config` folder.

-Once your deployment json has been created in the config folder, you can deploy to an Azure Edge device by:
+Once your deployment json has been created in the `config` folder, you can deploy to an Azure Edge device by:

-1. Right click on `deployment.*.json` (or `deployment.debug.*.json`)
+1. Navigate to the `config` folder and right click on `deployment.*.json`
 1. Select `Create Deployment for Single Device` or `Create Deployment at Scale`.

 ### Debug your Open Enclave solution.